Research Enhancement Program Guidelines

 - Any research involving human or animal subjects must be approved by the Internal Review Board (IRB) and the Institutional Animal Care and Use Committees (IACUC), respectively, before a grant account can be set up.

-- If faculty PI’s or Co-PI’s wish to monitor grant activity (viewing budget to actual reports or approving requisitions) then they must submit a SAP Financial Security Authorization form and will be contacted by the SAP Training Team and may be subject to attend specific training sessions.
+- If faculty PI’s or CI’s wish to monitor grant activity (viewing budget to actual reports or approving requisitions) then they must submit a SAP Financial Security Authorization form.
+Also indicated on the SAP Financial Security forms are the names of any administrative support staff (e.g. Research Coordinators, Departmental Administrative Assistants, Procurement Specialists, etc.) who are needed to assist with management of the award.

-Department chairs will be issued the purchase/requisition approver role on awards from their departments so that they can assist the faculty in administering the grants.
+Department chairs / school directors will be issued the purchase/requisition approver role on awards from their departments so that they can assist the faculty in administering the grants.

-Departmental administrative assistants will perform other functions such as payroll approval, budget transfers and purchase requests.
-Therefore, they will require a Security Authorization form signed by the faculty PI delegating those duties to the administrative assistant.
+Departmental administrative assistants or Research Coordinators may perform other functions such as payroll approval, budget transfers and purchase requests.
+Therefore, they will require a Security Authorization form signed by the faculty PI delegating those duties.

-All Personnel Change Request forms (PCR’s) for designating summer salary for faculty, graduate student stipends and hourly wages must be forwarded to the REP Director, JCK 489, for approval.
-Requests for payments to human subjects must also be approved by the REP Director, but travel reimbursement requests do not require REP Director approval.
+All Personnel Change Request forms (PCR’s) for designating summer salary for faculty, graduate student stipends and hourly wages must be submitted in accordance with University procedures.

 - The maximum REP budget period allowed is 18 months (January through May 31 of the following year).
 In situations where account set up is delayed as a result of compliance approvals (IRB/IACUC), a minimum project period of 12 months is guaranteed.
 Grantees are strongly encouraged to submit compliance protocols as soon as possible.